 |6pm||Watch the sunset at Serra do Pilar or Watch a Fado show|

-In the afternoon you can continue your walk towards the city centre.
-There’s plenty monuments to see there – Lello bookstore, Clérigos tower, Allies Avenue, São Bento train station, the cathedral of Porto… whatever you end up doing, it’s almost mandatory to end the day by crossing the upper deck of Luiz I bridge by foot and watch the sunset at Serra do Pilar.
+In the afternoon, continue your walk towards the city centre.
+There’s plenty of monuments to see – Lello bookstore, Clérigos tower, Allies Avenue, São Bento train station, the cathedral of Porto… whatever you end up doing, it’s mandatory to end the day by crossing the upper deck of Luiz I bridge by foot and watch the sunset at Serra do Pilar.
 It’s so, so romantic! <3

 One day in Porto: itinerary for >50 years old